 The Sawyers’ three children — Mary (Mamie) J. Sawyer, Frederick Russell Sawyer, and George Addison Sawyer, Jr. — lived with them.
 Hannah Sawyer’s niece, Grace L. Dow, an artist, also lived with them.
 She was the daughter of Hannah Sawyer’s sister, Martha M. (Russell) Dow and Nahum M. Dow.

 Fred Sawyer, who worked in his father’s haberdashery story, married in November of 1878 to Cora F, Austin.
 After their marriage, they lived in Melrose.
 Mamie Sawyer died in May of 1886 and Grace Dow died in August of 1890.

 In February of 1892, George A. Sawyer, Jr., married to Isabel Finch.
 After their marriage, they lived with George and Hannah Sawyer at 308 Marlborough.
 He died in September of 1897 and his widow continued to live with his parents.

 Hannah Sawyer died in December of 1907.
 George Sawyer and his daughter-in-law, Isabel, continued to live at 306 Marlborough until his death in December of 1910, after which she moved to Passaic, New Jersey.

 306 Marlborough was not listed in the 1912 and 1913 Blue Books.

-Fred Sawyer’s first wife, Cora, died in June of 1905.
+Fred Sawyer’s first wife, Cora, had died in June of 1905.
 He remarried in August of 1907 to Edna Willard (Brooks) Prescott.
-They separated by 1913.
+They separated by 1913 and subsequently divorced.
 In about 1916 he married again, to Hazel McClary.
 They lived at 306 Marlborough and also maintained a home in Swampscott.